statisticsnorway/variable-search/README.md

 npm.
 The user must also have 2FA authentication enabled.
 Steps to follow:

 1. Login into your npm account in a terminal with `npm login`
-2. Make sure all tests works (test components in the example application aswell, if you made a new one)
+2. Make sure all tests works (test components in the example application as well, if you made a new one)
 3. Bump version in `package.json`
 4. Run `yarn package`
 5. Dry run a release with `npm pack`